hastaka/goths-starter/README.md

 * This folder contains individual pages of the application.
 * Together with layouts, these are called in `main.go`.
 #### `app/partial/`
-* This folder contains partials, which can be inserted in pages when HTMX is used.
+* This folder contains partials, which can be composed in pages, components, or other partials using HTMX and Templ.